• Menu

 Portsmouth to Santander

-Each sailing takes a mere 33 hours (well, this is supposed to be a slow travel website after all!), but this can vary depending on sea conditions.
-After two nights on board, you’ll arrive in Santander, chomping at the bit to explore the north coast of Spain.
+Operated by Brittany Ferries, you’ll be travelling on the good ships Santoña or Salamanca from Portsmouth to Santander.
+Each sailing takes a mere 33 hours (well, this is supposed to be a slow travel website), but this can vary by a couple of hours depending on sea conditions.
+After two nights on board you’ll arrive in Cantabria’s capital, chomping at the bit and ready to explore.

-Portsmouth to Santander Ferry Timetable
+Portsmouth to Santander 2026 Summer Schedule

 Day Depart Portsmouth Arrive Santander